 In a later geological map published by the GSC from the geological mapping completed by Monger (1980-82) and McMillan (1969-75 and 77-80) of the B.C.
 Ministry of Energy, Mines and Resources with supplemental information, the location of the Cache Creek rocks is shown as the Nicola Group.
 The Nicola Group consists of argillite, siltstone, volcanic sandstone and local intercalated tuff.
-The formation to the west of the contact and underlying the S Claim Group is indicated as consisting of predominantly volcanics with interbedded argillite.
+The formation to the west of the contact and underlying the S Claim Group is the results of which are the subject of this report indicated as consisting of predominantly volcanics with interbedded argillite.
 The volcanics consist of augite porphyry and augite-plagioclase porphyry, volcaniclastic breccia and tuff.

-The area is dominated by Tertiary faults with the major north northeast trending Quilchena-Stump Lake fault system defining in part the eastern limit of the Nicola batholith with the Nicola Group.
+The area is dominated by Tertiary faults with the major north-northeast trending Quilchena-Stump Lake fault system defining in part the eastern limit of the Nicola batholith with the Nicola Group.
 The fault trends through the northeastern portion of Stump Lake, centrally through the Stump Lake camp and two km west of the S Claim Group.
 The major northwest trending Cherry Creek Fault 20 km north of Stump Lake truncates the Quilchena fault system.
 Secondary or associated structures in the area trend northerly to northwesterly.